Author: Craig Neil

 It’s not exactly the biggest attraction in the world but it’s certainly an interesting place to visit if you’re in this part of East Lothian.

 As a top tip, I recommend following the signposted path opposite the church which leads across farmland to the Hopetoun Monument.
 The monument is a large tower with a viewing platform that offers unmatched views across the countryside.

 It was built in 1824 as a tribute to the 4th Earl of Hopetoun and it’s pretty much impossible to miss as it’s 30 metres tall.
 From the top, you’ll see Berwick Law (listed below) and across the Firth of Forth you’ll see Fife – at least on a clear day.

 The hulking mass of Berwick Law dominates the southern aspect of the attractive coastal town of North Berwick.
-This cone-shaped hill is a remnant of a long-extinct volcano and it’s one of the best places to go in East Lothian to appreciate how scenic the county is.
+This cone-shaped hill is the remnant of a long-extinct volcano and walking to the summit is one of the best outdoor activities in East Lothian.

 Getting there isn’t difficult as the hill is impossible to miss once you reach the town, and there’s a good-sized car park at the foot of the hill so you won’t have to worry about finding a space.

 At 187 metres, Berwick Law offers a moderately steep climb but it’s nothing that will bother most people, though be aware much of the track to the top is grass and bare soil which turns into a bit of a muddy mess after a rainfall.

 If you visit on a sunny day though, you’ll find the views from the top are spectacular and more than make up for a wee bit of effort.
 There are superb views in all directions but looking north towards the Firth of Forth is the main attraction, especially with the islands of Craigleith and Bass Rock so close by.